 In style Plotinus is concise, dense with thought, terse, more lavish of ideas than of words, most often expressing himself with a fervid inspiration.
-He followed his own path rather than that of tradition, but in his writings both the Stoic and Peripatetic doctrines are sunk; Aristotle's Metaphysics, especially, is condensed in them, all but entire. ~ Porphyry in the preface (section 14) to the Enneads.Lloyd P. Gerson, in his book Plotinus-Arg Philosophers (The Arguments of the Philosophers), uses Porphyry’s comments on the Enneads to make the case that while Plotinus was devoted to defending Platonism from its opponents, he has benefitted considerably from Aristotelian texts.
-Gerson points out that the Enneads contain at least 150 direct references to Metaphysics and it has thousands of references to other works of Aristotle.
+He followed his own path rather than that of tradition, but in his writings both the Stoic and Peripatetic doctrines are sunk; Aristotle's Metaphysics, especially, is condensed in them, all but entire. ~ Porphyry in the preface (section 14) to the Enneads.Lloyd P. Gerson, in his book Plotinus-Arg Philosophers (The Arguments of the Philosophers), uses Porphyry’s view of the Enneads to make the case that while Plotinus was devoted to defending Platonism from its opponents, he has benefitted considerably from Aristotelian texts.
+Gerson points out that the Enneads contain at least 150 direct references to Metaphysics and it has many more references to Aristotle's other works.

 Here’s an excerpt from Gerson’s Introduction to his book: